scratchblocks/spec/scratchblocks.md

 **Note:** This implies that an empty document valid.

 Each script begins with an optional hat block and must contain at least one block in total.
-Scripts can also be individual reporter blocks.
+Scripts can also be individual reporter blocks or freestanding comments.

+    script = comment
-    script = reporter &(NL / EOF)
+           / reporter comment? &(NL / EOF)
-           / (hat / block) (WS !hat block)*
+           / (hat / block) comment?
+(WS !hat block comment?)*

 Primitive hat blocks and block definitions are recognized as hats, as are normal blocks with hat annotations: